 TULSA, Okla. — Margaret Brandys calls Crutchfield a “good neighborhood,” but she also has ideas to spruce it up.

-Brandys has lived in Crutchfield since the mid-1980s, in the same neighborhood as the famous Outsiders House Museum.
+Brandys moved to Crutchfield in the mid-1980s, in the same neighborhood as the famous Outsiders House Museum.

 “Affordable housing is the greatest need in the City of Tulsa, right now.
 So this program and this project does have quite a bit of affordable housing,” Hall-Harper said.

-In simplest terms, a TIF allows the city to take new taxes, from new developments and spend the money improving the respective area.
+In simplest terms, a TIF allows the city to collect new taxes from new developments and use the money to improve the respective area.

 THE PEARL >>> Similar plans are in place in Tulsa’s Pearl District

-Councilor Hall-Harper says plans are in place to build affordable housing units in Crutchfield; neighbors have seen glimpses of that already.
+Councilor Hall-Harper said plans are in place to build affordable housing units in Crutchfield; neighbors see glimpses of that already.

 2 News asked Hall-Harper to describe her 10-year vision for the neighborhood.

-TIFs can fund infrastructure projects, and Brandys has just the suggestion.
+TIFs can fund infrastructure projects, and Brandys has a suggestion, “I would like to have some more streetlights.”

 “People think cause it’s an old neighborhood that it’s a bad neighborhood.
 But it’s not.
 That is such a myth,” Brandys said, “I’d rather live here than I would anywhere.
 I sure had.”